 Second, there may be as many as 20,000 distinctive individual kamon designs in use today in Japan alone, and there’s a lot more research and identification yet to be done by scholars in this area.
 In fact, the actual number of crests is unknown.
-Since kamon weren’t intended for individuals but were the property of a particular family line or household and passed down through the generations, thorough research can be challenging.
+Since kamon weren’t intended for individuals but were the property of a particular family or household and passed down through the generations, thorough research can be challenging.
 Most of the research done so far targets the most common, and on the nobility and samurai families of rank.
 Conclusive research on how families from the farmer/peasant, artisan, and merchant classes acquired their kamon is only just beginning.
 Few Japanese American families know of or can claim a kamon without doing considerable amount research to find their family’s crest back in history.

-Fourth, and most importantly, modern-day use of kamon cannot be counted on as a reliable means of identifying an individual or family descendant because of the abolishment of the traditional family system, the flexibility of the kinship system, and the practice of yōshiengumi 養子縁組 or adoption (of an heir).
+Fourth, and most importantly, modern-day use of kamon cannot be counted on as a reliable means of identifying an individual or family descendant because of the abolishment of the traditional family system, the flexibility of the kinship system, and the practice of youshi engumi 養子縁組 or adoption (of an heir).
 Today, it’s tough to come up with information about one’s blood relatives and family history solely through the family crest.

-After World War II, the Japanese government abolished the traditional Japanese family system or ie 家 and Japanese society quickly changed to a more Americanized nuclear family system and evolved into a modern state.
+After World War II, the Japanese government abolished the traditional Japanese family system or ie (家) and Japanese society quickly changed to a more Americanized nuclear family system and evolved into a modern state.
 Interestingly, when the country discarded its old caste system, people lost their keen emotional attachment to “family” and eventually recognition of kamon as a family symbol had also lost much ground.
 Even though some families continue to respect their family traditions and customs significantly and have restored the original kamon from their ancestors, the fundamental meanings of the kamon, the history of the family, and each family’s ancestral roots and information have gotten lost.
 Unfortunately, the kamon, which was supposedly the clue of the family tree, has become neither a reliable family crest nor can it be counted on to identify an individual as a blood relative.

-Despite these seemingly tricky challenges, I proceeded to investigate my family’s kamon in hopes that whatever I find will provide new hints that will connect me with my ancestral roots and the origins of my family’s crest, how it all came to be adopted and its meaning.
+Despite these seemingly tricky challenges, I proceeded to investigate my family’s crest in hopes that whatever I find will provide new hints that will connect me with my ancestral roots and the origins of my family’s crest, how it all came to be adopted and its meaning.
 My intention wasn’t to dispel my auntie’s claim; just the opposite.
 Instead, I was inspired to learn the truth about my family’s kamon.
 My auntie’s contention had given me a clue of where to begin my research because, honestly, it would have been an arduous task without such a suggestion.

 WHAT ARE KAMON?

-The Japanese developed a system of using unique emblems designed to represent “family crests” called kamon.
+The Japanese developed a system of unique emblems designed to represent “family crests” called kamon.
 It served to distinguish an individual’s connection to a specific family or household; each Japanese family possesses one.

-Kamon is hereditary, so it’s often compared to European heraldic devices (coat of arms), but it’s not synonymous.
+Kamon is hereditary, so it’s often compared to European heraldic devices (coat of arms), but it is not synonymous.
 European heraldry was held exclusively by individuals of aristocratic families and used to distinguish nobility from commoners.
 Whereas in Japan, family crests weren’t held exclusive by the nobility; all families regardless of their social status could use their kamon as a personal mark, and its design was unique, and each had its meaning.
 This difference is probably the most significant.

-Historically, Japan was a very rigidly ordered society, and family crests were exclusive only to the nobility during the eighth century.
-The use of kamon later extended to samurai.
-It became a symbol of samurai authority and identity during the Edo period.
+Historically, Japan was a very rigidly ordered society, and family crests were exclusive only to the nobility during the 8th-century.
+The use of kamon later extended to samurai, and it became a symbol of samurai authority and identity during the Edo period.
 Subsequently, the use of crests expanded to commoners during the Meiji period.
 Every family could possess a kamon regardless of their position in Japanese society in the same manner as family names or myouji 名字.
 Thus, kamon serve as emblems that represented a family’s identity and social status, clearly revealing the family name of its owner.

-The only kamon that was off-limits to those belonging to the ruling clans of Japan, such as the Tokugawas aoi 葵 (hollyhock), the Emperor’s kiku (chrysanthemum) and kiri 桐 (paulownia), were legally protected from unauthorized usage.
+The only kamon that was off-limits to those belonging to the ruling clans of Japan, such as the Tokugawas aoi 葵 (wild ginger), the Emperor’s kiku 菊 (chrysanthemum) and kiri 桐 (paulownia), were legally protected from unauthorized usage.
 Accordingly, it was an unspoken rule to avoid using a kamon already in use by higher-class clans or families of another family’s identity as much as possible.

 Except for European heraldic devices, other countries don’t have any similar tradition which identifies family or clan and only happens in Japan.
 Thus, kamon is said to be an example of Japan’s own unique culture and tradition.